PotassiumLover/CS524-NLP/README.md

 #### Statistical Modeling:

-Different machine learning models were analyzed to produce a binary classification of stories that either were or were not written by G. K. Chesteron
+Different machine learning models were analyzed to produce a binary classification of stories that either were or were not written by G. K. Chesteron.
 * BERT
 * DistilBERT
 * Bayesian